ibm-cloud-docs/containers/cs_cli_reference.md

     <dd>Choose a machine type.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the zone in which you deploy the cluster.
 For more information, see the documentation for the `ibmcloud ks machine-types` [command](cs_cli_reference.html#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

   <dt><code>--size-per-zone <em>WORKERS_PER_ZONE</em></code></dt>
     <dd>The number of workers to create in each zone.
-This value is required.</dd>
+This value is required, and must be 1 or greater.</dd>

   <dt><code>--hardware <em>HARDWARE</em></code></dt>
     <dd>The level of hardware isolation for your worker node.
 Use dedicated if you want to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
 The default is shared.
 This value is optional.</dd>